 Departing from Virginia City, visitors take a 30-minute trip back in time aboard one of the most famous American short line railroads.
 Travel past long-closed silver mines, through one of the original tunnels, and on to Gold Hill train station.

-Riders can depart for a few minutes at Goldhill while the engine is moved to the front of the train for the return trip.
+Riders can depart for a few minutes at Goldhill while the engine moves to the front of the train for the return trip.
 Trains depart hourly during the summer season with steam trains on weekends.

 Carson City-Virginia City Train

-The Virginia Truckee Railroad line has been rebuilt from the outskirts of Carson City all the way to Virgina City.
+The Virginia Truckee Railroad line is restored from the outskirts of Carson City to Virginia City.
 Enjoy magnificent views while traveling the historic route of the Virginia & Truckee Railroad.

 This excursion is a 24-mile round trip.
-Travel time to Virgina City is 1.5 hours.
-The stop in Virgina City is a little over three hours.
-Giving you plenty of time to explore this historic western mining town.
+Travel time to Virginia City is 1.5 hours.
+The stop in Virginia City is a little over three hours.

-The return trip to the Carson City Depot is all downhill and takes one hour and a fifteen minutes.
-If you choose this train trip plan on a full day riding the rails and visiting Virgina City.
+The return trip to the Carson City Depot is all downhill and takes one hour and fifteen minutes.
+If you choose this train trip plan on a full day riding the rails and visiting Virginia City.

 Carson River Canyon Train

 The River Canyon run takes about 45 minutes and follows the original Virginia Truckee Railroad line along the Carson River.
-This trip is only offered during the summer season on weekends.
+This trip runs during the summer season on weekends.

 History of the Virginia Truckee Railroad

 The Virginia Truckee Railroad began operation in 1870.
-Its primary mission was to haul silver ore from the mines to be processed into pure silver at the stamp mills located 10 miles south of Virginia City on the Carson River.
+Its primary mission was to haul silver ore from the mines to the stamp mills located 10 miles south of Virginia City on the Carson River.

 At its height, the railroad’s route ran from Reno south to Carson City, Nevada.
 In Carson City, the mainline split into two branches.
-One branch continued south to Minden, while the other branch traveled east to Virginia City.
+One branch continued south to Minden, while the other ran east to Virginia City.

 The trains ran for more than eighty years before the Virginia & Truckee Railroad ceased operation.
 The last official train operated on May 31, 1950, between Reno, Carson City, and Minden.